 - Bonjour – Hello (used from morning until dusk)

 - Bonsoir – Good evening

 - Oui – Yes

 - Non – No

 - Merci (beaucoup) – Thank you (very much)

 Currency & ATMs

 Like in many other European countries, the Euro (€) is the official currency in France.
 You can easily find ATMs anywhere in the city and credit cards are widely accepted.
-However there is usually a minimal limit for credit card payments, like 10-15 Euros.
-Therefore it’s wise to have some cash in your pocket as well, just in case.
+However, there is usually a minimum limit for credit card payments, like €10-15, therefore it’s wise to always have some cash in your pocket as well.

 France is part of the European Union and the Schengen Area.
 That means if your country of origin is also a member of the Schengen Area you can enter France without a visa.
-There are many more countries that can enter visa free for a short-term stay, like the US, UK or Australia.
+There are many more countries that can enter visa-free for a short-term stay, like the US, UK, or Australia.
 You can check the full list on the Schengen Visa Info Website.

-Best time to visit Paris
+Best Time to Visit Paris